-The applications we demonstrated are all exclusive to the Apple iOS.
+The applications included in this list are all exclusive to the Apple iOS.
 Unfortunately, most are not available in alternative operating systems like Android or Windows Mobile.
 This is particularly true for video editing applications.
-It appears developers prefer the predictability of Apple’s walled garden where they only have to write code for a single device or system.
-As the market changes we should see more applications in the Android space, but for now there are few options for video production.
+It appears developers prefer the predictability of Apple’s walled garden where they only have to write code and provide customer support for a single device-type or operating system.
+As the market matures we should see more professional-style applications in the Android and Windows Mobile market, but for now most options are limited to clever photo apps for shooting "selfies" and creating photo montages..

 Audio is always a problem with Apple devices.
 The in-device mics are useless for video production.
 While the jack on your iPhone or iPad appears to be a standard mini-jack, it is not.
-It requires something called a 3.5mm 4 conductor TRRS jack.
-As a consequence, there is an entire ecosystem of accessories that has blossomed around overcoming the audio limitations of your phone.
+An external mic needs to have something called a 3.5mm 4 conductor TRRS connector.
+Because of this hardware mismatch, there is an entire ecosystem of accessories that has blossomed around overcoming the audio limitations of your phone.

 |This accessory significantly improves the sound quality of iPhone 4/4S videos.
 The Fostex AR-4i Audio Interface for iPhone 4/4S & iPod touch 4G gives you great quality stereo audio recording using the dock connector and built-in AD/DA converter.
 The device features LED input level metering, gain control and headphone monitoring.
 As it will only work on the iPhone 4-series devices, the prices are dropping now to about $90, a bargain if you plan to use your previous generation phone for another year.|